DolbyLaboratories/dlb_mp4base/README.md

 ## Getting Started

-These instructions help you get a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.

 ### Folder Structure